VISITING ICELAND IN OCTOBER!

 In one word, yes!
 October is a great time to visit Iceland for a number of reasons.
 While the summer months are perfect for outdoor activities, October also has good weather and also a major plus; you can see the northern lights!

-As the good weather persists even through October, you will find very few days with wind or rain, and there will definitely be no storms!
+As the good weather persists even through October, you will find very few days with wind or rain.

 In my opinion, October in Iceland is one of the most beautiful months.
 The fall just begins to set on the Icelandic nature, making the landscape even more dramatic and majestic.